Sales trigger events: 6 examples and a practical routing workflow

 What is an example of a sales trigger event?

-A new VP of Sales joining a company, a hiring spike for outbound reps, a public complaint about a competitor, a product launch, or a warm profile view can all be sales trigger events.
-The best examples create a clear reason to write now.
+A new VP of Sales joining a company, a hiring spike for outbound reps, a public complaint about a competitor, a product launch, a technology adoption or migration, or meaningful warm engagement can all be sales trigger events.
+The best examples create a clear, current reason to research or write.

 Are sales trigger events the same as intent data?